The Summer of

 Tawnshi / Welcome to the Michif Creamery

 Located just outside of Lloydminster, Alberta/Saskatchewan, Canada.
-Lou and her friends are coming to you, Summer 2022, from Heartdrum / HarperCollins.
+Lou and her friends are coming to you, May 10, 2022, from Heartdrum / HarperCollins.

 Content Warnings for The Summer of Bitter and Sweet: discussion of sexual assault, instances of racism, instances of physical assault, instances of intimate partner abuse, discussions of drug use, discussions of under-aged alcohol use, instances of arson.